🚀 How to Preview Static Websites Locally Using npx serve

 - Build your static files (for example, Tailwind CSS into

-). - Run this command in your terminal:
+public/ordist/). - Run this command in your terminal:

-with the path to your static files folder if different.
+publicwith the path to your static files folder if different.

 💡 Example

-Let’s say you built your Tailwind CSS into public/build/tailwind.css
+Let’s say you built your Tailwind CSS into public/build/tailwind.css and your HTML is in public/index.html.
+Run:

 npx serve public